spacetelescope/jwst/docs/jwst/skymatch/README.rst

   final "good" bits.
 For example, both ``4,8`` and ``4+8`` are equivalent to setting ``dqbits`` to 12.

+  Finally, instead of integers, the JWST mnemonics for the bitflags may be used.
+For example, all the following specifications are equivalent:

+  `12 == 4 + 8 == "4, 8" == "JUMP_DET, DROPOUT"`

+  The DQ flag mnemonics are found in :ref:`Data Quality Flags`.

   .. note::
     - The default value (0) will make *all* non-zero pixels in the DQ mask be considered "bad" pixels and the